nicolassmith/alm/README.md

-a la mode: mode matching and beam propagation solutions for MATLAB nicolas smith
+Al-Amode: mode matching and beam propagation solutions for MATLAB orignally written by Nicolas Smith

 It requires MATLAB 2008a, you should add the alm folder to your path (the @ directories should be in a folder that's in your path, but they